Peter Frates, known for ice bucket challenge, laid to rest

 Updated

-Boston College athletes, from past and present teams, watch as the casket is carried for the funeral of Pete Frates at St. Ignatius of Loyola Parish church at Boston College in Boston, Friday, Dec.
+Julie Frates carries her daughter Lucy as they follow the casket of her husband Pete Frates following his funeral at St. Ignatius of Loyola Parish church at Boston College in Boston, Friday, Dec.
 13, 2019.
 Frates, a former college baseball player whose determined battle with Lou Gehrig's disease helped inspire the ALS ice bucket challenge that has raised more than $200 million worldwide. less

-Boston College athletes, from past and present teams, watch as the casket is carried for the funeral of Pete Frates at St. Ignatius of Loyola Parish church at Boston College in Boston, Friday, Dec.
+Julie Frates carries her daughter Lucy as they follow the casket of her husband Pete Frates following his funeral at St. Ignatius of Loyola Parish church at Boston College in Boston, Friday, Dec.
 13, 2019. ... more

 Photo: Charles Krupa, AP